 Varying dietary patterns make up the overall Mediterranean diet, but olive oil is at the core of each one.
 Extra-virgin olive oil is rich in tocopherols, carotenoids and polyphenols, giving it antioxidant and anti-inflammatory properties.
 This kitchen staple is as versatile in cooking as it is for everyday staples, such as dips, spreads and salad dressings.
 When shopping for a high-quality olive oil, look for one in a dark bottle.
 Light and heat can cause the delicate fats to go rancid, and the tinting helps protect it.
 Once you bring your oil home, store it in a cool, dark place to preserve its quality.
 (Learn more about the health benefits of olive oil.)

 Fresh fruits and veggies

-Fresh, locally sourced, seasonal produce takes center stage in Mediterranean cuisine.
-Dark leafy greens such as kale, beet greens, mustard greens and collard greens are often added to frittatas, beans and lentil soups.
+Fresh, locally sourced, seasonal produce takes center stage in the Mediterranean diet eating pattern.
+Dark leafy greens such as kale, chard, beet greens, mustard greens and collard greens are often added to frittatas, beans and lentil soups.
 Wild greens like rocket, chicory and dandelion are also popular in both cooked and raw dishes.
-Other vegetables common to this region include artichokes, beets, broccoli, cucumber, eggplant, mushrooms, radishes and onions.
-Garlic, in particular, is a mainstay in Mediterranean cooking; it's used as a versatile flavor agent in everything from sauces and soups to grain dishes (and it packs some impressive health benefits).
+You can include basically any vegetable you prefer, like artichokes, beets, broccoli, cucumber, eggplant, mushrooms, radishes and onions.
+Garlic, in particular, is a mainstay in many recipes; it's used as a versatile flavor agent in everything from sauces and soups to grain dishes (and it packs some impressive health benefits).